logzio/logz-docs/_source/logzio_collections/_log-sources/azure-blob.md

 In the
 [_Storage accounts_](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Storage%2FStorageAccounts)
-page, select the relevant account to open it.
-Remember, it must be a StorageV2 account to be compatible.
+page, select the relevant StorageV2 account.

 Click the **Containers** card to open it.